kubernetes/community/contributors/design-proposals/local-storage-overview.md

     name: fooc
     resources:
      requests:
-      storage-logs: 500Mi
+      storageLogs: 500Mi
-      storage-overlay: 500Mi
+      storageOverlay: 500Mi
    volumes:
     name: myEmptyDir
     emptyDir:
      capacity: 2Gi
   ```

-6. Note that it is not possible to specify a minimum storage requirement for EmptyDir volumes because we intent to limit overcommitment of local storage due to high latency in reclaiming it from terminated pods.
+6. Note that it is not possible to specify a minimum storage requirement for EmptyDir volumes because we intend to limit overcommitment of local storage due to high latency in reclaiming it from terminated pods.

 ### Alice manages a Database which needs access to “durable” and fast scratch space